TheMonk2121/ai-dev-tasks/000_core/README.md

 python3.12 scripts/single_doorway.py open B-XXX
 ```

 **Note**: This system requires Python 3.12.
 If you're using Python 3.9, the system will automatically detect and use Python 3.12 if available via Homebrew.
+All tests run in the Python 3.12 virtual environment.

 ### **Traditional Setup**
 ```bash